josedolz/LiviaNET/README.md

       * Loading of pre-trained weights at different layers.
       * Connection of intermediate conv layers to the first fully connected layers (i.e. multi-scale fetures).
       * Frequency of changes on learning rate customizable.
+      * Note.
+This version includes Batch Normalization, which was not used in the Neuroimage paper.

 If you use this code for your research, please consider citing the original paper: